slint-ui/slint/api/rs/slint/mcu.md

 ### The Renderer

 In desktop and embedded environments, Slint typically uses operating system provided APIs to render the user interface using the GPU.
 In contrast, most MCUs don't have GPUs.
-Instead, the all the rendering is done by sotfware on the CPU.
+Instead, the all the rendering is done by software on the CPU.
 This is called software rendering, and Slint provides a SoftwareRenderer for this task.

 In the previous example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
 This struct implements the
 `slint::platform::WindowAdapter` trait and also holds an instance of a [`slint::platform::software_renderer::SoftwareRenderer`].
 You obtain access to it